Frank Sinatra and Jewish activism: Holocaust era

-Support of Israel
+Post-war support of Israel

 Like many of his contemporaries, Sinatra supported the establishment of the State of Israel.
 In September 1947, when the United Nations was weighing ratification of its Partition Plan for Palestine which would create a Jewish state, Sinatra performed at an Action for Palestine rally at the Hollywood Bowl that drew 20,000 supporters.

 Sinatra was personally involved in a clandestine operation in New York City in March 1948 on behalf of the Haganah, Israel's pre-state paramilitary organization.
 The Haganah had established a base in New York to smuggle arms to Palestine over a U.S. embargo.
 The Haganah was headquartered in the Hotel 14, located on the same premises as the Copacabana nightclub, and was under continual surveillance by Federal agents.
 Haganah representative Teddy Kollek saw Sinatra at the Copacabana bar and enlisted his help for an undercover operation.
 According to Kollek:

-"I had an Irish ship captain sitting in the port of New York with a ship full of munitions destined for Israel.
+I had an Irish ship captain sitting in the port of New York with a ship full of munitions destined for Israel.
 He had phony bills of lading and was to take the shipment outside the three-mile limit and transfer it on to another ship.
 But a large sum of money had to be handed over, and I didn't know how to get it to him.
 If I walked out the door carrying the cash, the Feds would intercept me and wind up confiscating the munitions.

-"I went downstairs to the bar and Sinatra came over, and we were talking.
+I went downstairs to the bar and Sinatra came over, and we were talking.
 I don't know what came over me, but I told him what I was doing in the United States and what my dilemma was.
 And in the early hours of the following morning I walked out the front door of the building with a satchel, and the Feds followed me.
 Out the back door went Frank Sinatra, carrying a paper bag filled with cash [estimated at $1 million].
-He went down to the pier, handed it over, and watched the ship sail".
+He went down to the pier, handed it over, and watched the ship sail.

 Sinatra told his daughter Nancy, "It was the beginning of a young nation.
 I wanted to help, I was afraid they might fall down".
-According to Lehman, Sinatra "believed Zionism was a righteous cause".
+According to David Lehman, Sinatra "believed Zionism was a righteous cause".